-- Submit a completed application & application fee; - Be at least 18 years of age; - Submit an official copy of your high school transcript or high school equivalent scores; - Submit official college transcripts, if applicable; - Attend a mandatory, scheduled dental hygiene program orientation presented by the Dental Hygiene faculty on Thursday, April 7, 2016 at 4:00 PM in Health Sciences Annex; - Meet the following assessment requirements:
+- Submit a completed application & application fee; - Be at least 18 years of age; - Submit official high school transcript or GED transcript; - Submit official college transcripts and Transfer Credit Evaluation Form, if applicable; - Attend a mandatory dental hygiene program information session presented by the dental hygiene faculty on Thursday, March 16, 2017, at 2:00 PM in room 906 in Health Sciences Annex; - Complete a mandatory shadowing experience in the STC Dental Hygiene Clinic prior to May 10, 2017.
+Contact the Dental Hygiene Program Director to schedule this session.

 Test Reading Writing Numerical Algebra

+ACCUPLACER 64 70 57

 ASSET 41 40 42

 COMPASS 79 62 37

 SAT 480 440

 ACT 17 16 19

-• Prospective students seeking admission into the Dental Hygiene Associate of Applied Science (AAS) Degree Program will enroll in the Health Care Science Certificate-Dental Hygiene (DHYG) option initially.

-• Complete the following courses (21 credit hours) with a minimum grade of "C" in each course and a cumulative GPA of 3.0.
+- Prospective students seeking admission into the Dental Hygiene Associate of Applied Science (AAS) Degree Program will enroll in the Health Care Science Certificate-Dental Hygiene (DHYG) option initially. - Complete the following prerequisite courses (21 credit hours) with a minimum grade of "C" in each course and a cumulative prerequisite GPA of 3.0 or higher.
 CHEM and BIOL courses must have been completed within 5 years.